fastforwardlabs/mdffreport12/src/07-conclusion.md

 But while deep learning approaches are useful, there are a few challenges that may limit their deployment in production settings.
 Problems to consider include:

 _Latency_
-: Compared to linear models (AR, ARMA, etc.) or shallow machine learning models such as OCSVMs, deep learning models can have significant latency associated with inference.
+Compared to linear models (AR, ARMA, etc.) or shallow machine learning models such as OCSVMs, deep learning models can have significant latency associated with inference.
 This makes it expensive to apply them in streaming data use cases at scale (high volume, high velocity).
 For example, our experiments show that inference with an OCSVM is 12x faster than with an autoencoder.

 _Data requirements_
-: Deep learning models typically require a large dataset (tens of thousands of samples) for effective training.
+Deep learning models typically require a large dataset (tens of thousands of samples) for effective training.
 The models are also prone to overfitting and need to be carefully evaluated to address this risk.
-Anomaly detection use cases frequently have relatively few data points&#151;for example, daily sales data for two years will generate 712 samples, which may be insufficient to train a model.
+Anomaly detection use cases frequently have relatively few data points; for example, daily sales data for two years will generate 712 samples, which may be insufficient to train a model.
 In such scenarios, linear models designed to work with smaller datasets are a better option.

 _Managing distribution shift_
-: In many scenarios (including but certainly not limited to anomaly detection), the underlying process generating data may legitimately change such that a data point that was previously anomalous becomes normal.
+In many scenarios (including but certainly not limited to anomaly detection), the underlying process generating data may legitimately change such that a data point that was previously anomalous becomes normal.
 The changes could be gradual, cyclical, or even abrupt in nature.
 This phenomenon